BOB ZELLER, PRESIDENT, LAKE NORMAN, N.C.

 For Chicago-area native Garry Adelman, the Civil War meant practically nothing until he picked up one of William Frassanito’s books in 1983.
 From that day forward, he was obsessed with the Civil War and its photographic coverage.
 When he first visited Gettysburg and then Antietam four years later, his life’s work became clear.
 Since those first visits, Garry became a Licensed Battlefield Guide at Gettysburg in 1995 and has given tours at more than 60 Civil War sites.
 He earned his B.A. in business from Michigan State University (1990) and his M.A. in history at Shippensburg University of Pennsylvania (2002).
 He is the author, co-author or editor of 20 books and 30 articles.
 He has appeared on the BBC, American Heroes Channel, C-Span and the History Channel, on which he serves as historical consultant and talking head in the Emmy Award-winning production, “Gettysburg” (2011).
 He is director of history and education at the Civil War Trust and lives outside of Washington, D.C. with his wife, Jennifer, and his sons Asher and Griffen.

-CHARLES G. MORRONGIELLO, DEVELOPMENT DIRECTOR, TAMPA, FLA.
+CHUCK MORRONGIELLO, CO-FOUNDER AND DEVELOPMENT DIRECTOR, TAMPA, FLA.

 JOHN J. RICHTER, DIRECTOR OF IMAGING, HANOVER, PA.